bas-amop/PolarRoute-server/docs/development.md

 The generated schema can be checked by building the docs and checking the [API reference page](api.md) or serving using swagger (`make start-swagger`).

+## Error codes and response schemas
+Standard error codes and responses are defined in the `ResponseMixin` class in `responses.py`.
+Where possible, try to align standard responses (e.g. 200 SUCCESS, 202 ACCEPTED, 400 BAD REQUESTS, 404 NOT FOUND) to these standard codes and responses.

+Views in `views.py` can inherit `ResponseMixin` class to make use of these standard responses.

 ## Docker containers and compose configuration
 PolarRoute-server relies on four different services, orchestrated by [docker compose](https://docs.docker.com/compose/install/), to each be running in their own docker container.